-Short length of the right size chain.
+A short length of the right size chain.

-Usually these are around 1/3 ounce, and in addition to being nice on chapped lips, it's an easy way to carry a tiny quantity of lubricant in case my chain starts squeaking or a cable starts sticking.
+A small tube of liquid lip balm.
+Usually, these are around 1/3 ounce, and in addition to being nice on chapped lips, it’s an easy way to carry a tiny quantity of lubricant in case my chain starts squeaking or a cable starts sticking.
 Just be sure to properly clean and lube whatever you used it on when you get home!

 This often sounds like an awful lot to carry to many riders and sometimes even I go for a ride without this whole kit.
-The absolute bare minimum I will ever go for a ride that I wouldn't want to have to walk home from is a patch kit, tire pump and multi-tool.
+The absolute bare minimum I will ever go for a ride that I wouldn’t want to have to walk home from is a patch kit, tire pump, and multi-tool.
 Anything over 3 miles and I want the full toolkit.

 One final thing to remember: If you’re riding with friends, not everyone has to carry a complete kit.
 I’d still personally bring my minimalist kit, no matter what.

-In a future posts, we'll go into more detail on how to use these tools and recommendations for particular ones.
+In future posts, we’ll go into more detail on how to use these tools and recommendations for particular ones.